What is an allopathic physician? — have you ever wondered what it is?

 - Diagnosing illnesses: Allopathic physicians use their knowledge and expertise to identify the underlying causes of their patient’s health problems.
 They do this by conducting thorough physical exams, ordering lab tests, and taking detailed medical histories.

 - Managing chronic conditions: Allopathic physicians often work with patients with chronic illnesses such as diabetes or heart disease.
-They help their patients manage their conditions by prescribing medications, monitoring their progress, and providing guidance on lifestyle changes.
+They help their patients manage their needs by prescribing medications, monitoring their progress, and providing guidance on lifestyle changes.

 - Providing preventative care: Allopathic physicians don’t just treat illnesses; they also work to prevent them.
 They encourage their patients to get regular check-ups, undergo recommended screenings, and make healthy choices in their daily lives.